GoogleChrome/web.dev/src/site/content/en/blog/hands-on-portals/index.md

 But one area we often overlook is page transitions—what our users see when they move between pages.

-A new web platform API called [Portals](https://github.com/WICG/portals) aims to help with this by streamlining the experience as users navigate _across_ your site.
+A new web platform API proposal called [Portals](https://github.com/WICG/portals) aims to help with this by streamlining the experience as users navigate _across_ your site.
 See Portals in action: